 During the year, the Committee was composed of three members, the three Independent Non-Executives.
-The Company has appointed Dmitri Tsvetkov as an Independent Non-Executive Director to replace Peter Mills who stood down from his position to ensure adherence to the QCA Code and terms of reference.
+The Company has appointed Dmitri Tsvetkov as an Independent Non-Executive Director and Chairman of Audit Committee to ensure adherence to the QCA Code and terms of reference.